rickmcgeer/bearborg-jupyter-ai/README.md

 ## Model Selection

 Within Jupyter Lab, select the Jupyter AI icon on the left.
-Select the CBorg model of choice from the drop down menuse.
+Select the BearBorg model of choice from the drop down menuse.

 ## Budget Checking via /spend